// ABOUT

 Every popular AI agent framework today puts a single planner on top and tools beneath.
 That works for short demos and breaks on the things you actually want it to do for weeks at a time.
 Hierarchies snap; meshes route around damage.
 The internet has known this for fifty years.

-Abject is what happens when you take the message-passing object pattern that already runs the world (TCP/IP, Smalltalk, Erlang, the cells in your body) and add a small new primitive: every object can explain itself to any other object in plain English.
+So Abject takes the pattern that already runs the world (TCP/IP, Smalltalk's objects, Erlang's actors, the cells in your body) and adds one small primitive: every object can explain itself to any other object in plain English.
 The LLM is just a service one object asks when it needs to think.
 The architecture is older than the LLM.

 The result is a system you own.
 Your machine runs your agents.
 Your tokens come from your account, or from a local model that costs nothing.
 Your goals live on your peers, not on someone else's server.
 Anthropic can change its pricing at midnight and your abjects will not notice.